Gauravchandola2022/Planet_404-Chakshu.AI/README.md

-🪐 ExoDetect — AI/ML Pipeline for Exoplanet Identification
+🪐 CHAKSHU.AI - Hunting for Exoplanets with AI

 Automatically classify exoplanet candidates from NASA’s Kepler/K2/TESS missions as Confirmed, Candidate, or False Positive.
 Includes preprocessing, a trained model, per-row CSV generation, and a responsive Streamlit web app for researchers.